-Management of employment-related functions, including items such as timekeeping, payroll, tax withholding, and compliance with applicable labor laws and regulations, is the responsibility of the Fiscal Intermediary (FI), a non-governmental entity under contract with the State of New Jersey.
+Management of employment-related functions, including items such as timekeeping, payroll, tax withholding, and compliance with applicable labor laws and regulations, is the responsibility of a Fiscal Intermediary (FI), a non-governmental entity under contract with the State of New Jersey.
 FI management of SDE functions is limited to services prior authorized in the ISP.
-FI policies and procedures and information will be maintained, updated, and communicated by the FI through a manual, handbook, enrollment packet, and website.
+FI policies and procedures and information will be maintained, updated, and communicated by the appropriate FI through various methods which may include a manual, handbook, enrollment packet, and website.